-My grandmother often told the story of her first christmas as a wife and the celeriac schnitzel she cooked that evening for my grandfather and her father-in-law.
+My grandmother often told the story of her first Christmas as a wife and the celeriac schnitzel she cooked that evening for my grandfather and her father-in-law.
 The vegetable schnitzel were a big hit and both men ate with great pleasure.
-The excitement about the meal wasn’t because the two were vegetarians but because it was in the middle of worldwar II and my grandmother had managed to prepare a fantastic meal with whatever little was available.
+The excitement about the meal wasn’t because the two were vegetarians, but because it was in the middle of world war II and my grandmother had managed to prepare a fantastic meal with whatever little was available.
 They suddenly had a resourceful and creative cook in the house, which could make something out of almost nothing.
-As a child I dismissed the war and naively imagined their first christmas as a cosy be together, candles all around, my grandmother with red cheeks and my grandfather playing christmas songs on the violin.
-It probably wasn’t like that but the celeriac schnitzel became part of our family history and one of my favorite foods.
+As a child I dismissed the war and naively imagined their first Christmas as a cosy be together, candles all around, my grandmother with red cheeks and my grandfather playing Christmas songs on the violin.
+It probably wasn’t like that but the celeriac schnitzel became part of our family history and one of my favourite foods.

 Celeriac schnitzel are actually not an unknown dish in traditional Austrian and Bavarian cooking and you can already find recipes for them in classic cookbooks like “Das Bayrische Kochbuch” and “Das Böhmische Kochbuch” (two absolute classics, unfortunately only available in german).

-As we do not get celeriac root in India I make my personal version with kohlrabi, which tastes equally good and bake them in the oven instead of frying, which is a bit lighter and quicker to make.
+As we do not get celeriac root in India I make a version with kohlrabi, which tastes equally good and bake them in the oven instead of frying, which is a bit quicker to make.
 You can eat them with salad, vegetables or potatoes, but in my opinion they are best with a simple, creamy cucumber salad.

 Baked Kohlrabi Schnitzel